sihlangu01/sihlangu01/README.md

 **TikTok Like Prediction 📊📱**

+**Project Overview:**

-Developed a Streamlit app that predicts the number of likes TikTok videos will receive based on factors such as video length, views, comments, and creator status.
-The project involved data exploration, feature engineering, and applying machine learning models to uncover key drivers of video engagement.
-Visualizations were created to present the findings and model performance.
+Developed a Streamlit app to predict the number of likes a TikTok video would receive, utilizing features such as video length, views, comments, and creator status.
+The project applied various machine learning models to analyze and identify key patterns that drive video engagement.
+Conducted thorough data exploration and preprocessing, and visualized results to communicate insights effectively.
+The app provides a user-friendly interface for easy interaction and accurate like predictions.

+**🛠️ Tech Environment**: Python, pandas, scikit-learn, Streamlit, Matplotlib, Seaborn 🤖 Machine Learning: Linear Regression, Decision Trees

 **View Project Here:** https://github.com/sihlangu01/TikTok-Like-Prediction